 The Hate Is Wrong Super Bowl Inclusion Panel is about bringing together a passionate group of people to discuss the issue of inclusion in sports.
 We have been fortunate to have some of the highest-profile names in sports and society.
 Past panelists have included Billy Bean (MLB), Greg Louganis (Olympian), Katie Sowers (NFL), Bonnie Thurston (WNBA), Tony Richardson (NFL), Zion Armstrong (Adidas), and many more.

 The future is uncertain but if we are to change that, we need to come together with love, respect, unity, hope, and understanding.
-We need to talk about the hard things to bring each and every one’s attention, to heal, and to come up with solutions.
+We need to talk about the hard things to bring each and everyone’s attention, to heal, and to come up with solutions.
 Join us as we bring together an amazing panel from across the country to talk about inclusion, diversity, homophobia, transphobia, and much more.
-We hope you join in the conversation of how to increase inclusion and diversity and end hate in any form.
+We hope you join in the conversation about increasing inclusion and diversity and ending hate in any form.

 Special thanks to the Minnesota Vikings and NFL Foundation for your continued support and sponsorship of the Inclusion Panel.

 2021 SUPER BOWL INCLUSION PANEL VIDEO REPLAY